amirmazmi/config/python/basic_python.md

 ### 3.6 Object oriented
 In most cases, python packages are object oriented.
-This is a programming paradigm called object-oriented programming.
+This is a programming paradigm called object-oriented programming (OOP).

 Example: `df = pd.DataFrame()` means the object is a pandas class object.